shivannis/xandr-docs-public/xandr-docs/articles/monetize/manage-psp-configurations-in-bulk.md

     class="note warning note_warning">

     > [!WARNING]
-    > Dangerous certain consequences of an action<b>Warning:</b> Do not edit any of the pre-populated cells except for the "data.demand_partner_config_params\[X\].enabled, which toggles the partner as active or inactive within that configuration (row).
+    > Do not edit any of the pre-populated cells except for the "data.demand_partner_config_params\[X\].enabled", which toggles the partner as active or inactive within that configuration (row).

 1. Save changes to the template.